 The total yield of delayed neutrons per fission, vd, depends on:

-- Energy of a neutron that induces fission (see chart).
+- The energy of a neutron induces fission (see chart).

-In reactor kinetic calculations it is convenient to use relative units usually referred to as delayed neutron fraction (DNF).
-At the steady state condition of criticality, with keff = 1, the delayed neutron fraction is equal to the precursor yield fraction (β).
+In reactor kinetic calculations, it is convenient to use relative units as delayed neutron fraction (DNF).
+At the steady-state condition of criticality, with keff = 1, the delayed neutron fraction equals the precursor yield fraction (β).

 where βi is defined as the fraction of the neutrons which appear as delayed neutrons in the ith group.
-In contrast to the prompt neutrons, which are emitted with a continuous energy spectrum, the delayed neutrons in each group appear with a more or less well defined energy.
-In general the delayed neutrons are emitted with much less energy than the most prompt neutrons.
+In contrast to the prompt neutrons emitted with a continuous energy spectrum, the delayed neutrons in each group appear with a more or less well-defined energy.
+In general, the delayed neutrons are emitted with much less energy than the most prompt neutrons.

-Distinction between these two parameters is obvious.
-The delayed neutron fraction is dependent on certain reactivity of multiplying system, on the other hand β is not dependent on the reactivity.
-These two factors, DNF and β, are not the same thing in case of a rapid change in the number of neutrons in the reactor.
+The distinction between these two parameters is obvious.
+The delayed neutron fraction is dependent on the certain reactivity of the multiplying system.
+On the other hand, β is not dependent on reactivity.
+These two factors, DNF and β, are not the same things in case of a rapid change in the number of neutrons in the reactor.

-In LWRs the delayed neutron fraction decreases with fuel burnup.
+In LWRs, the delayed neutron fraction decreases with fuel burnup.
 This is due to isotopic changes in the fuel.
-It is simple, fresh uranium fuel contains only 235U as the fissile material, meanwhile during fuel burnup the importance of fission of 239Pu increases (in some cases up to 50%).
-Since 239Pu produces significantly less delayed neutrons, the resultant core delayed neutron fraction of a multiplying system decreases (it is the weighted average of the constituent delayed neutron fractions).
-This is also the reason why the neutron spectrum in the core become harder with fuel burnup.
+It is simple.
+Fresh uranium fuel contains only 235U as the fissile material, meanwhile, during fuel burnup, the importance of fission of 239Pu increases (in some cases up to 50%).
+Since 239Pu produces significantly less delayed neutrons, the resultant core delayed neutron fraction of a multiplying system decreases (the weighted average of the constituent delayed neutron fractions).
+This is also the reason why the neutron spectrum in the core becomes harder with fuel burnup.

 βcore= ∑ Pi.βi

-where Pi is fraction of power generated by isotope i.
+where Pi is a fraction of power generated by isotope i.